by Sandy Loewen

 If you have met all these requirements, your benefits as a divorced spouse will be 50 percent of your former’s spouse’s Social Security benefits, as long as you retire at your full retirement age.
 This means that if your ex-spouse is eligible to receive $24,000 each year at retirement in Social Security benefits, or $2,000 per month, you will be eligible to receive $1,000 per month.

 What’s your full retirement age?
-This is an important detail to know, because many benefit calculations are based on it.
+This is an important detail to know because many benefit calculations are based on it.
 This age is determined by your birth year.
 It’s currently 66 for people born between 1943 and 1954, and 67 for people born in 1960 or later.
 Between 1955 and 1959, a person’s full retirement age is 66 and a certain number of months.
-Check here for you specific date.
+Check here for your specific date.

 What Happens If Your Ex-Spouse Isn’t Drawing Social Security Benefits Yet?

 Although everyone becomes eligible for full retirement benefits at their full retirement age, some people delay taking them to maximize the amount of money they get.
-The amount increases about 8 percent every year between your full retirement age and the age of 70, after which they no longer increase.
+The amount increases by about 8 percent every year between your full retirement age and the age of 70, after which they no longer increase.